SELF GUIDED AUDIO TOURS HAWAII

 At La Verkin Overlook, you’ll get a beautiful panoramic view of Zion Canyon, the Virgin River Gorge, Pine Valley mountains, and, of course, La Verkin itself.

-To get there, we’ll take a 15-minute round-trip drive down a gravel road.
+To get there, you’ll take a 15-minute round-trip drive down a bumpy gravel road.
+But hey, sometimes, the journey is half the adventure.

 Rachel Ennis